chris-backes/code-quiz/README.md

 The high score page introduces a form for inputting initials.
 These initials will be stored with the score itself in the local storage.

 The scoring page is displayed on a second page, which is linked both in the upper left of the index and is automatically produced upon completing the form submitting the score.
 The contents of the page are a table of all the scores stored in local storage.
+The local storage array of objects is converted into an array of arras so that I can order them from greatest to least.

 ## Final Remarks